Fernando Santiván

 Fernando Santiván (pseudonym of Fernando Antonio Santibañez Puga, 1 July 1886 — 12 July 1973) was a Chilean writer renowned for winning the Chilean National Prize for Literature in 1952.

 Life and career

 Early life

 Born in Arauco, Santiván was the son of a Spaniard father and Chilean mother.
-At the age of 8, with the death of his mother, he was sent to the port city of Valparaiso, where he attended several schools.
+At the age of 8, with the death of his mother, he was sent to the port city of Valparaíso, where he attended several schools.
 Later, he attended the prestigious "Instituto Nacional" and the School of Arts & Crafts, from which he was expelled for his Tolstoyan anarchist activities.
 For a short time, he entered the Pedagogic Institute of the Universidad de Chile, studying maths and Castilian Spanish.

 Anarchist organizing

 After abandoning university studies, he founded a "Tolstoyan Colony" with writer Augusto d'Halmar and painter Julio Ortiz de Zárate on land gifted from the poet Manuel Magallanes Moure.
 The colony was founded to practice the ideals of a simple and well-lived life, but was hampered by every-day logistical problems of living in community.
 The colony befriended fellow anarchist colony of San Cristóbal mountain.

 Santiván wanted to work to have his own independence, which led him to take jobs unusual for a future writer; shoemaker, tailor, coal seller, boxer, propagandist, etc. He made shoes alongside Italian anarchist Aquiles Lemire.